cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 ---
 layout: post
-title: "Creating controllable D state (uninterruptible sleep) processes on demand"
+title: "Creating controllable D state (uninterruptible sleep) processes"
 ---

 tl;dr:

-- Use `vfork()` for a D state that is not immune to signals.
+- Using `vfork()`, one can create a process in a D state that is not immune to signals.
-- Use `fsfreeze` for a D state that is immune to signals.
+- Using `fsfreeze`, one can create a process in a D state that is immune to signals.

 But wait, how can any D state process be "not immune to signals" anyway?
 Isn't the whole point of D state processes that they are uninterruptible?
 If you are